Mt. Baker Equipment List

 Mountaineering Harness - Rentals Available

 AltitudeMust be UIAA or CE rated for climbing.
-For this particular course a simple lightweight mountaineering harness is what you want to look for.
+Make sure your harness is less than 10 years old.
+For this particular course a simple lightweight mountaineering harness is what you want to look for for your time on the mountain.
 This harness should be light and packable.
 Having releasable leg loops is a desired feature so you can put on and take off the harness with boots and crampons still on.
-If you own a rock climbing harness then that is also acceptable.
+If you own a rock climbing harness that will also work for this course.
+If you are on the AMTL 1 or Alpinism 2 courses, it is recommended to bring along a rock harness as well for the rock climbing portion of the course.
+When sizing your harness, make sure it will fit over any layers you plan on wearing.

 Examples